-MyRWA was founded in 1972 and has largely functioned as a volunteer-run organization, mobilizing activists on a project-by-project basis.
+MyRWA was founded in 1972 and has largely functioned through the efforts of professional staff and community volunteers working together on a project-by-project basis.

 The Mystic River Watershed Association's mission is to protect and restore the Mystic River, its tributaries and watershed lands for the benefit of present and future generations and to celebrate the value, importance and great beauty of these natural resources.

 - Advocated for the passage of the Mystic River Watershed Water Quality Commission Established By State Legislature.

 - Cleared 90% of the invasive water chestnut from the Mystic River.

 - Selected to join Root Cause’s Social Innovation Forum for 2015.

 - Awarded the 2014 Education and Public Service Award by the Board of Directors of the Universities Council on Water Resources.